jungxue/R2Git/README.md

 Some cons

-1. I procastinate on github, yeah I open up github and doen't know what to do and just chill there actinf as if I am doing stuff.
+1. I procastinate on github, yeah I open up github and doen't know what to do and just chill there acting as if I am doing stuff.
 2. I start worry about my coding abilities and start compare myself to other people.
+And this usually end up in me thinking I really suck and contemplating about my life.
-3. No spell check, now peopel will see how bad my spelling reallly is. :sadface:
+3. No spell check, now peopel will see how bad my spelling reallly is.
+Maybe I need to do my markdown files on an editor rather than do it on github.

 ### Reference